guybushnell/python/Graphics/README.md

 - Delete the first item from the list
 - Repeat...

+## Exercises
+1. Modify circles3.py so that the colour of the circles starts at white for the most recent one to dark-grey for the oldest.
+Hint: modify the r, g & b of the colour by the index number of the circle in the list
+1. Modify circles2.py to make it look more like rain-drops.
+Hint: draw outlines, not filled circles and make their radius grow until they are erased

 # Bouncing Balls
 Demonstrates how to simulate a ball bouncing off the sides of the screen.